tkd995/cs302lab2/README.md

-By: Ian Henson and ...
+By: Ian Henson and Michael Batchelor

 Desc: implementation of qsort, quick sort, merge sort, and stl sort.
 The merge, stl, and quick sort functions were written by Ian.
 Michael wrote the original quick and qsort functions.